Fact Sheet 6a:

 - Risk-Based Pricing

 The Fair and Accurate Credit Transaction Act of 2003 (FACTA) added sections to the federal Fair Credit Reporting Act (FCRA, 15 U.S.C.
-1681 et seq.), intended primarily to help consumers fight the growing crime of identity theft.
+1681 et seq.), intended primarily to help consumers fight identity theft.
 Accuracy, privacy, limits on information sharing, and new consumer rights to disclosure are included in FACTA.
 (Pub.
 L. 108-159, 111 Stat.
 1952)

 The crime of identity theft has continued at epidemic proportions.
 Several widely reported surveys on the number of identity theft victims were released as Congress went into final hearings on FCRA amendments.
-A shocking report released by the Federal Trade Commission (FTC) in September 2003 estimated that approximately 10 million people were victims of identity theft in 2002 alone.
-More recently, a February 2014 report by Javelin Strategy and Research estimated that 13.1 million persons were victims of identity fraud in 2013.
-This represents the second-highest total since Javelin began conducting its annual study in 2004. http://money.cnn.com/2014/02/06/pf/identity-fraud/
+A February 2016 Javelin Study found that 13.1 million adults became a victim of identity fraud in the United States during 2015.

 Should I contact each credit bureau for my free report?

 No. The only way to get your free reports is through a centralized source, a combined effort by the three national bureaus.
 Free reports are available through a dedicated web site, www.annualcreditreport.com.
 You may order by telephone at (877) 322-8228 or by mail.
 For a copy of the mail-in form, go to http://www.consumer.ftc.gov/articles/pdf-0093-annual-report-request-form.pdf